defold/doc/docs/en/manuals/message-passing.md

 ERROR:GAMEOBJECT: Instance '/level/enemy' could not be found when dispatching message 'hello' sent from default:/level/hero#brain
 ```

-In most cases, the above way of writing full URL:s is unnecessary and way too specific.
+In most cases, the above way of writing full URLs is unnecessary and way too specific.
 Let's instead look at 3 more common examples of how to write messages in our example game:

 ![Message passing](images/message_passing/message_passing.png)